The Catered Affair

 Story & Plot Summary: The Catered Affair

-Quick Plot Summary: Released in 1956, The Catered Affair is a Drama, Comedy, Romance film directed by Richard Brooks.
+Quick Plot Summary: Released in 1956, The Catered Affair is a Drama, Comedy, Romance film directed by Richard Brooks, written by Gore Vidal.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Bette Davis.
+It provides a scannable look at the movie's central conflict involving Bette Davis as Mrs. Agnes Hurley.

 Ending Explained: The Catered Affair